maxiangd/AWOASA-Magnetic-Target-Positioning/README.md

 7. Code Specification

-   1.All code in this repository is written in MATLAB, with 100% English comments for full readability.
+   1. All code in this repository is written in MATLAB, with 100% English comments for full readability.

    2. No compiled binaries, encrypted files, or single compacted archives (.zip/.rar/.7z) are included in the repository.
 All source code is fully visible and editable.